UPDATED MAY 2021

 Austin Central Library

-Curl up to a book at the Austin Central Library with the sound of rain on the rooftop garden that has an incredible view of Austin.
+Curl up to a book at the Austin Central Library with the sound of rain on the rooftop garden that has an incredible view of Austin and overlooks Lady Bird Lake.
 If you’re hungry, head downstairs to the Cookbook Cafe.

 710 W Cesar Chavez St, library.austintexas.gov/central-library